kalsan/compony/README.md

       end
     end

     # After loading the model and passing authorization, the `content` block is evaluated.
-This is compony's equivalent to Rails' views.
+This is Compony's equivalent to Rails' views.
     # Inside the `content` block, the templating Gem Dyny (https://github.com/kalsan/dyny) is used, allowing you to write views in plain Ruby.
     content do
       h3 @data.label # Display a <h3> title